ckflyer/Qidi-Q2-Printer-Quick-Start-Guide/README.md

 ### Better Print Start Macro

 This print_start macro was built off of [Catsarecool700's QIDI Q2 optimised start macro](https://github.com/Catsarecool700/QIDI-Q2-optimised-start-macro).
 I made a few minor changes that made it run a little more reliably with my setup.
 Mine is linked here with annotations in parenthesis on the things I changed.
+This does work with the Qidi Box.

 ## Essentials for Orca Slicer Users